National Magazine Awards: Specialized Journalism

-Previously known as Profiles (2000–2001).
-Honors excellence in profile writing by recognizing the vividness and perceptiveness with which the writer brings his or her subject to life.

 Reviews and Criticism

 Honors excellence in criticism of art, books, movies, television, theater, music, dance, food, dining, fashion, products and the like by recognizing the knowledge, persuasiveness and original voice that the critic brings to his or her reviews.

 News and Documentary Photography

 Previously known as Photojournalism (2007–2010) and News Photography (2011–2012).
 Honors excellence in the informative photographic documentation of an event or subject in real-time.

 Photography, Digital Media

 Honors overall excellence in the design of magazine websites and online-only magazines.

 General Excellence in Digital Media

 Previously known as General Excellence in New Media (1997–2000), General Excellence Online (2001–2009) and General Excellence, Digital Media (2010–2013).

 Design, Digital Media

 Previously known as Best Interactive Design (2001).
 Honors overall excellence in the design of magazine websites and online-only magazines.

 Reporting, Digital Media

 Previously known as News Reporting (2010–2011).
 Honors overall excellence in the design of magazine websites and online-only magazines.